 When examining a meter, check to see that it is reasonably easy to clean the input.
 Some instruments are seriously deficient in this area.

 There are a couple of ways of achieving productivity gains in multiple-wavelength measurement situations:

-- Some sort of "Autotest" type feature can display both wavelengths simultaneously.
+- An "Autotest" type of feature can display both wavelengths simultaneously.
 This requires the source and meter to communicate, and the meter measures each wavelength alternately.
 This requires both instruments to have compatible protocols.

 - A different arrangement can be used where the source power levels can be adjusted.
 The meter is referenced to the source and the output power of one wavelength adjusted relative to the other, so that the meter reads 0 dB at both wavelengths, without changing meter wavelengths.
 Attenuation at both wavelengths can now be measured, without adjusting the meter.